 - Ultimate Fat Burning Secrets Free Bonus Guide, covering issues like fat-burning foods and how to use heat for losing fat.

 - Ultimate Muscle Building Secrets Free Bonus Guide with information on minerals, fruits, nutrients, and foods that can increase testosterone naturally and build muscle.

 - Ultimate Sex And Anti Aging Secrets Free Bonus Guide on wrinkle reduction nutrients, aphrodisiac desserts, hair growing herbs, tips like 6 keys to add a year to your life, and much more.

 - Ultimate Health And Happiness Free Bonus Guide on how to release the feel-good hormone oxytocin and information on foods to relieve depression, and more.

 Also included is free motivational audio made up of interviews by John Rowley to top fitness industry experts such as:

 - Tom Venuto, a natural bodybuilder & author of The Body Fat Solution.

-- Kristi Frank, health and beauty guru and has appeared on every major network TV.
+- Kristi Frank, a health and beauty guru and has appeared on every major network TV.

 - Bill Phillips, author of #1 New York Times Best Seller, Body-for-LIFE.

-- Jennifer Nicole Lee, super fitness model turned mega mogul.
+- Jennifer Nicole Lee, a super fitness model, turned mega mogul.